vrcca/task_service/ASSUMPTIONS.md

 I decided to call the endpoints as `/plans`, because you "create" an execution plan when you pass the tasks to `POST /plans`.
 Thus, returning the execution plan to the user.

 The `/plans` endpoint decides the response type based on `accept`, otherwise returns json.
 Therefore, the bash script needs to pass `Accept: text/plain` as request header.

+## Deployment

+We should deploy this with a minimum of 2 instances, max 10.
+It should be behind a load balancer and API gateway.

+A Dockerfile is provided with instructions on how to build the app for production.
+The port can be changed with the PORT environment variable.